bcmi/Awesome-Generative-Image-Composition/README.md

 ## Leaderboard

 The training set is open.
 The test set is [COCOEE](https://github.com/Fantasy-Studio/Paint-by-Example?tab=readme-ov-file#test-benchmark) benchmark.
 Partial results are copied from [ControlCom](https://github.com/bcmi/ControlCom-Image-Composition).
-Honestly speaking, the following metrics are not very reliable.
-For more comprehensive evaluation metrics, you can refer to this [summary](https://github.com/bcmi/Composite-Image-Evaluation).
+Honestly speaking, the following evaluation metrics are not very reliable.
+For more comprehensive and interpretable evaluation, you can refer to this [summary](https://github.com/bcmi/Composite-Image-Evaluation) of evaluation metrics.

 <table class="tg">
   <tr>